JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 #### Parameters in dependent builds

 TeamCity provides the ability to use properties provided by the builds the current build depends on (via a snapshot or artifact dependency).
 When build A depends on build B, you can pass properties from build B to build A, i.e. properties can be passed only in the direction of the build chain flow and not vice versa.
-For the details on how to use parameters of the previous build in chain, refer to the [Dependencies Properties](predefined-build-parameters.md) page.
+For the details on how to use parameters of the previous build in chain, refer to the [Dependencies Properties](predefined-build-parameters.md#Dependencies+Properties) section.

 ## Miscellaneous Notes on Using Dependencies